Last update 15.6.2021 (Restrictions on amounts of people present)

 Equipment for remote working

 If needed Faculty staff members may borrow technical equipment e.g. computer, screen, mouse, keyboard, web cam, headset may be taken to the home office for the period of remote working with a permission of supervisor.
 Please notify the head of the department if you have borrowed items or equipment from the university.
-Teachers may purchase similar, minor equipment if needed for remote teaching.
-Please contact vice-dean for education in order to reimburse the cost.
+Regarding technical equipment needed for remote work, please send a purchase request and precise why the equipment is needed to Aarno Pelkonen email@example.com.
+If a headset microphone is needed, send a request to YPA service address firstname.lastname@example.org.

 Links to other instructions